gregoryguillou/terraform-api/README.md

 # Lineup

-Think about `Lineup` as `your terraform project managed by a server`.
-You would use it from a command line or from a REST API.
-It can be used:
+Think about `Lineup` as `your Terraform project managed by a server` or, as we like to see it, `Terraform power to the mass`.
+If you work with a Cloud provider or as an Ops, you might already have experienced the power of Terraform.
+You know how easy it is to build and modify change environments.
+`Lineup` provide an easy access to this work from a Command Line or via a REST API.
+Anybody you have granted the right to can access and benefit from your work. `Lineup` allows you to:

-- to create and destroy environments on-demand.
+- Create and destroy development, training or demonstration environments on-demand.
-- to update environments on-demand from a git branch/tag
+- Update environments on-demand from a git branch/tag
-- to build a frontend applications or a chatbot
+- Build a frontend applications or a chatbot
-- to **reduce cost** by managing systematic destroy or a time lease
+- **reduce cost** by managing systematic destroy or a time lease
-- to build temporary infrastructure for demonstration, training or create manage SaaS environment
+- Build temporary infrastructure for demonstration, training or create manage SaaS environment
-- to do whatever you can think of...
+- Do whatever you can think of...

-# Interested?
+# Try Lineup

-Simply try it.
-Read and comment the documents below:
+Read and comment the documents below to start with `Lineup`:

 - [A step-by-step demonstration of Lineup with Consul](docs/TUTORIAL.md)
 - [The concept guide](docs/CONCEPT.md)